Poincar\'e Duality for Generalized Persistence Diagrams of (co)Filtrations: Introduction

 \subsection{Prior Work}

 The inclusion-exclusion definition of the classical persistence diagram \cite{ELZ02, Robins99, 10.1117/12.279674} is a special case of the M\"obius inversion formula \cite{Patel2018}.
-This discovery allows us to leverage the vast literature on the M\"obius inversion to generalize and uncover previously unknown structure~\cite{arxiv.2211.16642, GradedPersistenceDiagrams, McCPa20,McCPa20-edit-distance, GulenMcCleary, fasy_patel, kim2018generalized, Kim_Moore, virtual_dgm, saecular_persistence}.
+This discovery allows us to leverage the vast literature on the M\"obius inversion to generalize and uncover previously unknown structure~\cite{arxiv.2211.16642, GradedPersistenceDiagrams, McCPa20,McCPa20-edit-distance, GulenMcCleary, fasy_patel, kim2018generalized, Kim_Moore, virtual_dgm}.
 We are no longer confined to totally ordered filtrations \cite{McCPa20-edit-distance, kim2018generalized, GulenMcCleary} nor to field coefficients~\cite{McCPa20}.
 However, there is no consensus on how one should setup the M\"obius inversion when defining the (generalized) persistence diagram, e.g., compare \cite{GulenMcCleary} with~\cite{kim2018generalized}.
 We believe questions of functoriality and stability will lead to a consensus.

 Kim and M\'emoli were the first to apply the M\"obius inversion to multiparameter persistence modules \cite{kim2018generalized}.
 They define the persistence diagram as the M\"obius inversion of the generalized rank invariant.
 Unlike classical persistence, these persistence diagrams have negative multiplicities.
-This makes the question of stability very difficult as we can not use existing methods for constructing a matching.

-The first breakthrough on stability came in \cite{McCPa20-edit-distance}.
+Functoriality of the persistence diagram is a long sought-after goal.
+The first breakthrough came in \cite{McCPa20-edit-distance}.
 Here, a persistence diagram is defined for any filtration of a finite simplicial complex indexed over any finite lattice.
 This persistence diagram is defined as the M\"obius inversion of its birth-death function as opposed to its generalized rank invariant.
-The idea of the birth-death function originates in the work of Henselman-Petrusek and Ghrist \cite{GregH1, GregH2}.
+The idea of the birth-death function originates in the work of Henselman-Petrusek and Ghrist~\cite{GregH1, GregH2}.
 The birth-death function behaves well with bounded-lattice functions leading to functoriality.
-Stability, in the form of an edit distance, becomes an easy consequence of functoriality.
+Again, this approach also produces negative multiplicities.